 The Trinity decision came about because an Episcopalian Church in Ohio had hired a minister who was not a U.S. citizen, which was against the law.
-The Supreme Court did extensive research into our founders, the documents they wrote, our founding documents, lower court decisions, and all of the state constitutions that had been written up until that time.
+The Supreme Court did extensive research into our founders, the documents they wrote, our founding documents, lower court decisions, and all of the State Constitutions that had been written up until that time.
 The goal was to determine if the Church of the Holy Trinity was exempt from the law that they had been accused of violating.

-Newcombe points out that at the time the case was heard, more than 90 percent of Americans were professing Christians, and that even today, that percentage is about 76 percent.
+Newcombe points out that at the time the case was heard, more than 90 percent of Americans were professing Christians, and that at the time he wrote his book, that percentage was about 76 percent.